syROCKS/manan-a-techno-surge/README.md

 8. Click on **Pull Request** tab in your repo on github then **New Pull Request**,
 9. Select **dev** branch in base repo box and **< your feature branch >** in compare box
 10. Explain about the changes you made in message box below and create a pull request.
+---
+## 📂 Preferred folder Structure

+ 📦Components
+ ┣ 📂Main (Main Pages and their unique components)
+ ┃  ┗ 📂 Landing (For example)
+ ┃  ┃  ┗ 📂 Banner (a unique component for Landing page)
+ ┃  ┃  ┃  ┗ 📜index.jsx and 📜style.css
+ ┃  ┃  ┗ 📜index.jsx and 📜style.css (exported to app.jsx)

+ ┣ 📂Shared (Shared components like Navar and Inputs)
+ ┃  ┗ 📂 Navbar (For example)
+ ┃  ┃  ┗ 📜index.jsx and 📜style.css

+ > [NOTE: Use .jsx after all react component files to not encounter any unexpected errors]